 - Tap on Bluetooth.

-"Automatic" is the new option in iOS 14 that searches for devices with active playback.
-This device is then connected.
+'Automatically' is a new option added in iOS 14 which searches for devices with active playback and connects to them.
 If you have one playback active and start a second playback on another device, the first playback will pause and your AirPods will connect to the device whose playback was started later.